turingschool-examples/testing-javascript/README.md

 ## Starting Up

-Run the following command from your terminal to tell our node server to start the engines:
+Run the following command from your terminal to run your tests

 ```
-npm start
+npm test
 ```

 ## Getting Started